Aeroluna/LunaCoopMod/README.md

 Green warp ins!
 Dark Templar now use both variants and Shadow Guard use the Golden skinset.
 Centurions, Stalkers, Dark Templar, Dark Archons, Corsairs, and Void Rays are given a makeover.
 Also changes some icons.

-- Added Vespene Crystalization, increasing vespene harvest rate by 25%.
+- Added Vespene Crystalization passive to Assimilators, increasing vespene harvest rate by 25%.

 Vorazun is one of the most vespene limited commanders.
 Increasing her vespene harvest rate should help with the large amount of tech she needs and her extremely gas heavy army.